Thyroid Disease and Pregnancy

 What happens during a thyroid disease examination?

-• Feel the neck
+• Feeling the neck for any abnormalities

-• Tests reflexes
+• Testing reflexes

 Clinical signs of thyroid disease